ietf-rats-wg/eat/draft-ietf-rats-eat.md

 | 100 quadrillion (10^17) | 8 microseconds | 10^11 years  | 10^31 years  |
 {: #ueid-collision-probability title="UEID Collision Probability"}

-Clearly, 128 bits is enough for the near future thus the requirement that UEIDs be a minimum of 128 bits.
+Clearly, 128 bits is enough for the near future thus the requirement that type 0x01 UEIDs be a minimum of 128 bits.

 There is no requirement for 256 bits today as quadrillion-record databases are not expected in the near future and because this time-to-collision